 The arrival of the Empire Windrush had an immense impact on British music, which can still be seen in the music of today.

 Music in the Caribbean was already fused with Latin American, African and Asian influences.
-So when Caribbean artists and music-lovers arrived, they brought an explosion of jazz, blues, gospel, Latin and Calypso onto the scene, at a time when London was all about swing and dance bands.
+So when Caribbean artists and music-lovers arrived, they brought an explosion of jazz, reggae and ska, blues, gospel, Latin and Calypso onto the scene, at a time when London was all about swing and dance bands.

 Lord Kitchener - London Is Good Place For Me (Itw, Live Acapella)

 Who were the musicians of Windrush?

 Amid the thousands who sailed from the Caribbean to Britain came exciting new musicians, many of whom were already established in their home countries.